sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 <https://github.com/sagemath/git-trac-command/blob/master/git_trac/releasemgr/app.py#L212>`_.
 The Release Manager merges tickets in batches of 10 to 20 tickets, taking the ticket priority into account.
 Each batch then undergoes integration testing.
 If problems are detected, a ticket will be set back to needs_work and unmerged.
 When a batch of tickets is ready, the Release Manager closes these tickets and proceeds to the next batch.
-After a few batches, a new beta release is tagged and announced on ``sage-release``.
+After a few batches, a new beta release is tagged, pushed to the ``develop`` branch on the main git repository, and announced on ``sage-release``.

 After the first release candidate has been made, the project is in the **release candidate stage**, and a modified procedure is used.
 Now